andyhomecode/clockweather/README.txt

 Andy's Amazing Weather Clock.
-2016 12 03

-xx
+2017 01 06

 The folder ascii is full of ascii art that the clock will display above the time and weather.
 Randomly selected.